equinor/az-static-web-app-docs-template/README.md

 1. Clone the repository to your local machine
 2. Locate the workflow file located in `.\.github\workflow`.
 It typically shares name with the Static Web App and its URL.
 3. Delete the script `.\github\workflows\deploy-site.yml` (you can also delete the `lint-and-format.yml`-sctipt if you don't want it)
-4. Add the following build steps to the workflow file.
-This should be added just below the first step (see below), between line 20 and 21.
+4. Below the following step in the the workflow file...
 ```yaml
 - uses: actions/checkout@v2
         with:
           submodules: true
 ```
-Insert the following steps:
+Insert the following steps (between line 20 and 21):
 ```yaml
 - name: Set up Python 3.8
   uses: actions/setup-python@v2